Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 Ocean Cay Location

 One of the defining features of Ocean Cay is its close location to Miami.
 As just 65 miles southeast from the Port of Miami, it has the advantage of being reached in just a few hours.
-In fact, the island is so close that ships will dock until midnight — giving passengers all day at the island — and still be able to reach Miami the next morning.
+In fact, the island is so close that ships sometimes dock overnight — giving passengers all day at the island… and then some — and still be able to reach Miami within a few hours.

 Map showing the location of Ocean Cay